Nearsoft/jobs/readme.md

 ## Rails Engineer
 📚

-* BS in Computer Science or related discipline, or equivalent education plus work experience
+* B.S. in Computer Science or related discipline, or equivalent education plus work experience
-* Strong object-oriented programmer (e.g., Ruby, Python, Java) experience
+* Strong Object-oriented programmer (e.g. Ruby, Python, Java) experience
-* 3+ years building Rails-based web applications
+* 3+ years building Rails-based Web applications
-* Experience developing RESTful web services
+* Experience developing RESTful Web services
-* Grasp and enthusiasm for Agile/XP development practices (e.g. TDD, pair programming)
+* Grasp and enthusiasm for Agile/XP development practices (e.g. TDD, Pair programming)
-* Knowledge of Javascript client-side application development (e.g. Ember, Backbone)
+* Knowledge of JavaScript client-side application development (e.g. Ember.js, Backbone.js)
 * Excellent communication skills, both verbal and written

-### Nice to haves
+### Nice to have

+* Ember.js
+* Backbone.js
+* Redis
+* PostgreSQL
+* CoffeeScript
+* jQuery
+* Sass
+* RSpec
+* Cucumber
+* HTML5
-* Ember, Backbone, Redis, PostgreSQL, Coffeescript, jQuery, Sass, RSpec, Cucumber, HTML5, Linux/Unix familiarity
+* Linux/Unix familiarity

 ## Java Engineer
 📚

 * Strong experience with Spring
 * Experience with Hibernate, RDBMS design, query optimization
-* Experience with caching methods like Redis, memcached, EHCache
+* Experience with caching methods like Redis, Memcached, Ehcache
-* Experience with CI/CD tools like Jenkins, CircleCI, Travis CI etc., setting up pipelines and managing your build procs
+* Experience with CI/CD tools like Jenkins, CircleCI, Travis CI, etc. Setting up pipelines and managing your build process
 * Skilled in analysis and design for implementation, sizing, performance tuning, and scalability
 * Familiarity with Rails, Django or similar web app framework will be an added advantage

 ### Preferred

-* Other keywords: Linux, Tomcat, Dropwizard, Github, Postgres, Ansible, Maven, Gradle...and more :-)
+* Linux, Tomcat, Dropwizard, GitHub, PostgreSQL, Ansible, Maven, Gradle
 * Focused written communication skills for subsystem planning and designs
 * Team spirit!
 Making the effort and taking pride in helping others.
-Supporting your work in production with our DevOps team.
+Supporting your work in production with our DevOps team
- * Able to listen and evaluate ideas and opinions without bias and contribute to a common culture of excellence!
+* Able to listen and evaluate ideas and opinions without bias and contribute to a common culture of excellence

 ## Database Reporting Engineer